 The School District issues general obligation bonds to provide funds for the acquisition and construction of major capital facilities.
 In the District-wide bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.
 Bond issuance costs are reported as expenditures during the fiscal year bonds are issued.
-The effect of this deviation is deemed to be immaterial to the fair presentation of the basic financial statements.
-In the fund financial statements, the School District recognizes bond premiums and discounts, as well as bond issuance costs during the fiscal year the bonds are issued.
+In the fund financial statements the School District recognizes bond premiums and discounts, as well as bond issuance costs during the fiscal year the year the bonds are issued.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.
 In addition, general obligation bonds have been issued to refund existing general obligation bonds.
 General obligation bonds are direct obligations and pledge the full faith and credit of the government.
 The outstanding amount of these bonds is recorded in the Statement of Net Position.